nanxiaobei/retalk/docs/DOCUMENTATION.md

   add,
   asyncAdd,
 });
-// First param to `mapDispatchToProps` is `dispatch`, `dispatch` is a function,
+// First parameter to `mapDispatchToProps` is `dispatch`.
-// but in above `mapActions`, we treat it like it's an object.
+// `dispatch` is a function, but in `mapActions` above, we treat it like an object.
-// Yes, Retalk did some tricks here, it's `dispatch` function, but bound models on it.
+// Retalk did some tricks here, it's the `dispatch` function, but bound models on it.

 export default connect(
   mapState,